DrC0okie/HEIG_CLD_Labo2/README.md

 ## Part 4 : Create a load balancer

-In this part we had to create an AWS load balancer that receive the HTTP requests from clients and forward them to the Drupal instances.
+In this part, we had to create an AWS load balancer that receives HTTP requests from clients and forwards them to the Drupal instances.

 ## Deliverable 4